 Itzhak Perlman's performance is stunning, endlessly listenable.
 But the recording itself, at least on my inferior equipment, seems muted, lacks intimacy.
 I feel the same way about the great Jascha Heifetz.

 There's a magnetism to this intense performance by Bojidara Kouzmanova, the grin, smile and smirk of her mouth reflecting triumph and sorrow in the performance and the music.
-There are novels to be written on the facial expression of great musicians as they perform difficult musical works.
+There are novels to be written on the facial expression of musicians as they perform difficult musical works.

 There is a Kintsugi about the raw live performance of a piece of difficult music that spotlights a virtuoso musician.
 What flaws I notice only enhance the experience, imagining all the years of training, the hours and hours of practice of the piece, and the performance with it's inevitable human errors.
 There's a breathing being inside that performance, with sweat and tears and blood threading through the pristine perfections of the music like broken bands of gold.